hindu-comm/mail_stream_indology/2017/07/New_journal_South_As/91__Audrey_Truschke.md

 >> easily granted:  http://www.brill.com/about/policies/rights-permissions
 >>
 >
-> ​I balk at asking permission to photocopy my own articles.
+> I balk at asking permission to photocopy my own articles.
 It's just not
 > right.
 A more equitable situation is for the author to retain copyright
 > and issue to the publisher a license for them to do specifically what they
 > wish.
 See some sample licenses and information here